A New Parents’ Guide on Returning to Work

 “Remember that every stage in parenthood is transient,” says Dr. Snyder.
 “The newborn phase is not forever, the toddler phase is not forever— it’s about being comfortable with the fact that things are going to change.”

-Connecting with other parents can be a great way to share experiences and find support during this time.
+Connecting with another new parent can be a great way to share experiences and find support during this time.
 Consider joining a support group, attending a parenting class, or finding a local parenting group to connect with others in your community who also are returning to work.
 You will be surprised how sharing similar experiences with other working parents can be relieving.

 Become a Prioritizing Pro